• Skip to primary navigation

 • Subscribe

-Whole Roasted Butternut Squash With Brown Sugar Glaze
+Baked Butternut Squash (with Brown Sugar and Cinnamon)

 pinterest image for roasted whole butternut squash recipe

-Make Whole Roasted Butternut Squash in a few easy steps.
+Make Baked Butternut Squash with brown sugar and cinnamon in a few easy steps.
 You’ll love how tender and caramelized this butternut squash is thanks to spices and brown sugar glaze.
-Enjoy it on it's own, make a soup or serve in salads, as a side dish with pork, chicken, and stir in pasta dishes.
-Or like a dessert, with a scoop or two of ice cream.

 • Butternut Squash - choose your size depending on how much you need in the end.
 For example, if you get twice smaller squash or only use one half to bake you’ll need to reduce the amount of sugar glaze in half as well.
 Either way you may not use up all of the glaze and have extra left in the end.
 Store the glaze in an airtight container in the fridge for up to a week.
 Reheat on the stovetop or microwave.
 You can add a few spoonfuls of water to thin it down a bit.

-• Cinnamon - does add flavor and festive feel to the the dish!
+• Cinnamon - does add flavor and a festive feel to the dish!
 The ultimate spice for butternut squash and all sorts of pumpkins.
 Not a fan?
 Just leave it out or add a pinch of nutmeg instead.
-Won't taste the same but definetly good as well!
+Won't taste the same but definitely good as well!

 Too much salt will draw out the moisture from squash which will cause it to steam instead of browning.

-Transfer to a large baking sheet lined with parchment paper and brush generously with the brown sugar glaze.
+STEP 3: Transfer the squash to a large prepared baking sheet or baking dish lined with parchment paper and brush the top of the squash generously with the brown sugar glaze.

 Baking the squash flesh-side down helps develop a more deep browning.